-Muslim professor bags PhD in Christian studies — Nigeria Today
+Muslim Professor Bags PhD In Christian Studies — Nigeria Today

-A Muslim Professor, Rasheed Jimoh-Ijaodola, who is also a Professor of Law and Dean, Oba Erediauwa College of Law of Igbinedion University, Okada, Edo, just added a doctorate degree in Christian studies from the University of Ilorin to his portfolio.
-The faithful and practicing muslim’s thesis was on biblical prophesies and other prophesies like prophesies of the …
+Rasheed Jimoh-Ijaodola has bagged a doctorate degree in Christian studies at the University of Ilorin.
+Jimoh-Ijaodola, a Muslim, is a professor of law and dean, Oba Erediauwa College of Law of Igbinedion University, Okada, Edo.
+Obajide Ilugbo, head, public & external relations unit, office of the vice-chancellor, made this known in Benin on Tuesday.
+Ilugbo …

-The post Muslim professor bags PhD in Christian studies appeared first on INFORMATION NIGERIA.
+The post Muslim Professor Bags PhD In Christian Studies appeared first on Students Nigeria.

 Do you something awesome to share with the world?
 Click here to share